Seneca-Scholars/SS-Status-C6/status.md

+##07/24/25
+We spent the morning briefly going over APIs and whatnot again, but Jaime helped me some more so I think I get it.
+I feel like they are similar to try and catch statements, so it all blurs together.
+I am going to continue with some JS at home today and cover some
+HTML over the weekend because Khan Academy glazed over a lot of important concepts.
+I am also done with the calculator, for now.

 ##07/23/25
 I started making my calculator today!
 I am almost done, just need to fix my calculate function, which is the important one.
 I am getting comfortable with JavaScript, so maybe I will pivot back to the Jeopardy game and fix that--maybe not.
 There is an Ethiopian